leyhline/Lagrange/_posts/2018-02-25-the-passionate-programmer.md

 > Wasn't he annoying these poor musicians?
 They were taking a break, for God's sake.
 They didn't want to talk to this damned kid!

 But as it turns out they didn't mind!
 And this approach proved really successful!
-I don't know if I would be be able to do the same but maybe I can just try it out.
+I don't know if I would be able to do the same but maybe I can just try it out.
 It's a bit embarrassing but it's also a good opportunity to face these negative emotions and to get out of my comfort zone.
 Arranging such a situation is therefore something I'm working on at the moment.

 ### Go Independent